jeyanthFrondEnd/IBM-FE-chat-application/README.md

 ## 📁 Project Structure
-IBM-FE-chat-application/ Root The main project directory. index.html Perfect The main entry file, located at the root, which GitHub Pages requires. style.css Good Your CSS file. script.js Good Your JavaScript file.
+IBM-FE-chat-application/ Root The main project directory.

+index.html Perfect The main entry file, located at the root, which GitHub Pages requires.

+style.css Good Your CSS file.

+script.js Good Your JavaScript file.

 README.md Excellent Clearly explains your project right on the front page.

-Output-Imgs/ Good Contains your image assets.
+Output-Imgs/ Good Contains all output images.